Robotics in automation

 - Robots can be highly cost-effective for nearly every size of company.

-While the initial investment may seem daunting, automating with industrial robots is set to have many advantages, including:
+While the initial investment may seem daunting, automating with industrial robots has many advantages, including:

-- Decreased Production Costs: Robotics in manufacturing creates a speed increase, which directly impacts production.
+- Decreased Production Costs: Robotics in manufacturing creates a speed increase, which therefore directly impacts production.

 - Shorter Cycle Times: A lean manufacturing line is crucial for increasing efficiency.
 An automated robot can work at a constant speed without pausing for breaks.
 Therefore, meaning it has the potential to produce more in a shorter time than a human worker.